If you have a craving for an exotic dish, but can’t find this spice, we’ve got you covered. There are plenty of turmeric substitutes you can try out.

 When you hear mustard, you automatically think of the popular condiment.
 However, in this article, we’re talking about the seeds.

-While the condiment is made from the seeds, they do have different flavor profiles.
+While the condiment is made from seeds, they do have different flavor profiles.
 The jar of mustard found in the store includes vinegar, lemon juice, and other spices to create that tangy treat.

-Yellow mustard seeds on the other hand, are sweet and spicy.
+Yellow mustard seeds, on the other hand, are sweet and spicy.
 This is what makes them an ideal alternative for turmeric.
 They also have a similar amber hue and earthy aroma.

 The bright yellow seeds are usually ground and the flavor is quite strong, so just a little sprinkle can replace a whole teaspoon of turmeric.